 React Native allowed Instagram dev team to ship features faster to both iOS and Android version of the app.
 The percentage of shared code is extremely high: from 85% in Comment Moderation view to 99% (!) in Post Promote view.

-Discord app was one of the first on the market build with React Native.
-They decided to go with this technology for iOS app even before the official premiere of this framework in 2016.
+Discord app was one of the first on the market built with React Native.
+The company decided to use this technology for their iOS app even before the official release of the framework in 2016.

 Taking it from Fanghao Chen from their app development team, React Native has proven to be extremely successful at Discord.
 It allowed to write reusable code and iterate quickly and efficiently with just a two-person team.

 Discord made an attempt to go with React Native on Android.
 Although they managed to rewrite it in TWO DAYS (!), finally they decided to go with Kotlin.
 But they went along with React Native on iOS.

 No introduction needed here.
 This retail giant is one of the biggest corporations in the world.
 With over 500M $ revenue last year, it currently is at the top of the Fortune 500 list.

 Walmart's app has plenty of different features.
 It allows to do shopping online, find products and check prices in-store, as well as use the Walmart Pay mobile wallet system.
 Developing such a complex app was quite a challenge for Walmart's dev team.
 React Native came in handy.

 95% of the Wallmart’s codebase is shared between iOS and Android apps — cross-platforming worked amazingly well for the company.
 Working on apps was going on simultaneously for both platforms and allowed to cut the costs of labor in half.

 Initial development, as well as the development of incremental features, is very quick and therefore you can satisfy your customers’ needs faster than your competition.
 As icing on the cake, applications written in React Native generally speaking have comparable or even potentially superior performance to those written as native applications.